Decision Making in Drug Development via Inference on Power: Methods

 \subsection{P-value Functions}

-A confidence interval for a parameter $\theta$ is a set of plausible true values of $\theta$, given the data $\boldsymbol{X}=\boldsymbol{x}$ observed.
+A confidence interval for a parameter $\theta$ is a set of {plausible hypotheses} for $\theta$, given the data $\boldsymbol{X}=\boldsymbol{x}$ observed.
 Two well-known and often related methods for producing confidence intervals are inverting a family of hypothesis tests and using a pivotal quantity.
-If an upper-tailed test is inverted for all values of $\theta$ in the parameter space, the resulting {function of upper-tailed p-values is called an upper p-value function.} The most familiar example of inverting a hypothesis test uses the likelihood ratio test.
-Under $H_0$: $\theta=\theta_0$ {when mild regularity conditions are met} the likelihood ratio test statistic $-2\text{log}\lambda(\boldsymbol{X},\theta_0)$ follows an asymptotic $\chi^2_1$ distribution (\citeauthor{wilks1938} 1938).
-The one-sided p-value testing $H_0$: $\theta\le\theta_0$,
+The most familiar example of inverting a hypothesis test utilizes the likelihood ratio.
+This test uses the entire full likelihood as the test statistic and answers the question, ``If $\theta$ really is equal to $\theta_0$, how often would we observe a likelihood situated as far away \textit{and} spread out as what we have observed (as measured by the likelihood ratio) or something even more extreme?"
+Consider initially a simple normal setting where $X_1,...,X_n \sim N(\theta, \sigma)$.
+Here the likelihood ratio statistic for $\theta$ is a monotonic transformation of the squared t-statistic.
+Were it not that the t-distribution is free of the nuisance parameter $\sigma$, this parameter would be replaced with a restricted estimate calculated under the null when using the t-distribution to characterize the performance of the t-statistic and ultimately produce the p-value.
+Alternatively, {when mild regularity conditions are met} under $H_0$: $\theta=\theta_0$, one could use the $\chi^2_1$ approximation for the sampling distribution of the likelihood ratio test statistic, an approximation free of any nuisance parameters (\citeauthor{wilks1938} 1938).
+If an upper-tailed test is applied to all values of $\theta$ in the parameter space, the resulting {function of upper-tailed p-values is called an upper p-value function.} The one-sided p-value testing $H_0$: $\theta\le\theta_0$,